avajs/eslint-plugin-ava/docs/rules/use-t-well.md

 Prevent the use of unknown assertion methods and the access to members other than the assertion methods and `.context`, as well as some known misuses of `t`.

 This rule is partly fixable.
-It will replace misspelled `.falsey` with `.falsy`.
+It can fix most misspelled assertion method names and incorrect usages of `.skip`.

 ## Fail